nissbran/identity-server-workshop/exercises/01-ApiAccess-ClientCredentials/README.md

 }
 ```

 It is important that the `app.UseAuthentication();` comes before the `app.UseMvc();`.
-It is in the `app.UseAuthentication();` part of the pipeline that the token is validated and transformed into a authenticated User in the HttpContext.
+It´s in the `app.UseAuthentication();` part of the pipeline that the token is validated and transformed into an authenticated User in the HttpContext.

 ### Step 4

-Now we need to implement authorization for Api.
+Now we need to implement authorization for the Api.
 To do that we add the `[Authorize]` attribute to our CardPurchaseController.
+This will challenge all requests that targets any of the routes in the controller.
+It will challenge using the default scheme `"Bearer"`, configured in Step 2.
 ```C#
 ...
     [Route("cards")]